Qiskit/qiskit-ibm-runtime/README.md

 [![License](https://img.shields.io/github/license/Qiskit/qiskit-terra.svg?style=popout-square)](https://opensource.org/licenses/Apache-2.0)

-**Qiskit Runtime** is a new architecture offered by IBM Quantum that significantly reduces waiting time during computational iterations.
-You can execute your experiments near the quantum hardware, without the interactions of multiple layers of classical and quantum hardware slowing it down.
+**Qiskit Runtime** is a new architecture offered by IBM Quantum that streamlines computations requiring many iterations.
+These experiments will execute significantly faster within this improved hybrid quantum/classical process.

 Using Qiskit Runtime, for example, a research team at IBM Quantum was able to achieve 120x speed up in their lithium hydride simulation (link to come).